-jbpm services module has been extended with admin capability to allow basic process instance migration.
-Service primary targets migration of process instance:
+The jBPM services module has been extended with admin capability to allow basic process instance migration.
+Process instance migration allows you to upgrade an already active process instance to a newer version of the process definition (than the one it was started with).
+The service primary targets migration of process instance:

-- · between deployments (kjars) - · between process definitions
+- between deployments (kjars) - · between process definitions

-Optionally it allows to perform node mapping of active node instances within process instance.
+Optionally it allows to perform node mapping of active node instances within process instance (to accommodate for use cases where currently active nodes might have changed).